euc-dev/horizon-sdk-rdpvcbridge/docs/download/index.md

   - toc
 ---

-By installing you agree to the [Omnissa general terms](https://www.omnissa.com/general-terms/)
+Omnissa provides this Powershell Module (the “Software”) to you subject to the [Omnissa General Terms](https://www.omnissa.com/general-terms/).
+By downloading, installing, or using the Software, you agree to be bound by the terms.
+If you disagree with any of the terms, then do not use the Software.

+For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

+## Download

 | Horizon Server version | Download Powercli module |
 |------------------------------------------------------------------------------------------------------------------------| --- |